Ananya-904/Online-course-enrolment-and-progress-tracking-system/README.md

 - **Indexes:** Placed on foreign keys, unique columns (e.g. email), and common filter/sort columns (role, date_enrolled, completion_status).
 - **Constraints:** UNIQUE on (user_id, course_id) for Enrollments and (enrollment_id, module_id) for Progress; CHECK on Scores(score >= 0).
 - **Character set:** `utf8mb4` for full Unicode support.

----

-## License and Use

-This is production-quality educational SQL for an online course enrolment and progress tracking system.
-Use and adapt as needed for your environment.